vskokov/McDijet/README.md

-This section provides a brief description of the output of McDijet and how to work with it. _To understand the calculations performed by the code we strongly recommend to read arXiv:..._
+This section provides a brief description of the output of McDijet and how to work with it. _To understand the calculations performed by the code we strongly recommend to read arXiv:1809.02615_

 * By default the flag PRINT\_PARTONS, see mc\_dijet.cpp, is set and the output refers to the momenta of the produced quark and anti-quark.
 The code also